 Several other diseases and conditions are impacted by activated AR, including certain sub-populations of breast cancer, Kennedy's disease (an orphan neurological condition) and male pattern baldness.
-While our primary focus will remain the treatment of prostate cancer, we may explore such applications in the future.
+While the Company's primary focus will remain the treatment of prostate cancer, the Company may explore such applications in the future.